 While there are many causes for those dull, white spots that stand out in your smile, the most common is a loss of minerals in the enamel layer of the tooth.
 Those pesky spots aren’t just unsightly; they also lead to tooth decay and deterioration.
 In fact, white spots on teeth can be the first sign of a bacterial attack.
 Leaving demineralization unattended may lead to serious consequences, such as tooth decay, destruction, and other complications.

-Consuming inordinate amounts of fluoride—especially at a young age while your teeth are still developing—can cause white spots.
+Consuming inordinate amounts of fluoride—especially at a young age while your teeth are still developing—can cause white spots on teeth.

-While many people suffering from white spots try do-it-yourself solutions at home, but this can be a mistake.
-What usually occurs is that the whitening product will not only whiten your teeth, but the white spot, as well—making the spots even more noticeable!
+While many people suffering from white spots try do-it-yourself solutions at home, this can be a mistake.
+What usually occurs is that the whitening product will not only whiten your teeth, but the white spot as well—making the spots even more noticeable!

 No, the braces themselves won’t cause white spots on teeth—but poor dental hygiene while wearing them can.
 Plaque builds up on those hard-to-clean areas around the braces and when they’re removed, white spots may be visible.

 “We love Carifree and it’s what we do to help our patients end their decay difficulties.
 We’ve been treating a 65 years young male, a retired Boeing worker.
 His Caries history from 1992-2004 proved to be a long one, he had two to six new decay findings every six months.
 Every Six Months!
 In 2004 we started him on CariFree (and he has not stopped or considered stopping since) and he continues using the Treatment Kit.
 Every three months he gets another.
 He states, “I will never stop unless you tell me to”.
 During the CariFree treatment from 2004 to 2012 he has only had two new decay findings in 8 years!
 CariFree has saved our patient thousands of dollars over the last 8 years.”PRO | Treatment Rinse